-The Central Ethics Committee (CEC) of the SAMS identifies and discusses ethical problems arising in medicine and develops practical guidance.
-To prepare guidelines, the CEC appoints subcommittees comprising carefully selected experts, who follow clearly defined procedures.
+The Central Ethics Committee (CEC) of the SAMS identifies and discusses ethical problems in medicine and develops practical guidance.
+To prepare guidelines, the CEC appoints subcommittees comprised of carefully selected experts who follow clearly defined procedures.
 These include, for example, expert hearings and consultations, a public consultation, and approval by the CEC, Executive Board and Senate of the SAMS.

-All current guidelines can be downloaded under Publications; print versions in French and German can also be ordered free of charge.
-Guidelines which are no longer applicable are available in the online archive.
+All current guidelines can be downloaded under Publications.
+Print versions in French and German can be ordered free of charge.
+Guidelines that are no longer applicable are available in the online archive.
 Information on guidelines in preparation can be found below.

 Legal framework and legitimacy of the guidelines